juanca/blog/README.md

 };
 ```

-The purpose of these presentational components is to provide the source of truth for the DOM semantic structure and basic styling of commonly displayed data.
+The purpose of these presentational components is to provide the source of truth for the semantic DOM structure of commonly displayed data.
-In a growing team (of developers, designers, and product managers), a simple, shareable, and straightforward system of components is essential to agile iterations.
+In a growing team of contributors, a simple, shareable, and straightforward system of components is essential to getting work done.
 As long as the properties interface is respected, system-wide changes can easily be carried out by anyone without any breaking risks.